 Doll face Persian cats are closer to the original breed type than other Persian varieties.
 See how they differ from today's show Persians and why they may be slightly easier to keep as pets.

 Traditional Doll Face Persians

 Although organizations like the Cat Fanciers' Association (CFA) maintain one breed standard for Persian cats, there are two distinctly different types of Persians within the fancy.
 The main difference is in the structure of their heads.

 - Doll Face Persians: According to the Traditional Cat Breed Association (TCA) this type of Persian is considered the original/traditional Persian, and they support that position through early images of the breed displayed on their website.
-This Persian has a normal length nose that is in proportion with the rest of its face and skull structure, yet it still has that distinctive Persian look - just not as extreme as the show Persian.
+This Persian has a normal length nose that is in proportion with the rest of its face and skull structure, yet it still has that distinctive Persian look - just not as extreme as the Persian shown at cat shows.

 - Show Persian: This is the Persian described in the CFA breed standard.
 Its head is round with large round eyes, round cheeks and a short nose that is aligned with its eyes.
 In fact, the nose almost appears to be set between the eyes on some of these extreme Persians because their faces are so flat.